Russians control 80% of contested city in eastern Ukraine

 OTHER DEVELOPMENTS:

+The statement by the Ministry for Reintegration of Occupied Territories said the exchange took place in the Zaporizhzhia region, but didn’t clarify how many bodies were returned to Russia.

+It was one of the several body swaps the warring sides have conducted.
+Earlier this month Moscow and Kyiv exchanged 160 bodies each.
+There was no immediate confirmation from Moscow on the swap reported by Ukraine on Tuesday.

-Ukraine says that its air defense system shot down two Russian cruise missiles targeting the Odesa region.
+Ukraine says its air defense system shot down two Russian cruise missiles targeting the southern Odesa region.

 Serhiy Bratchuk, spokesman for the Odesa regional military administration, thanked the country’s air defense forces for striking down “two enemy” cruise missiles.

-Reports of overnight shelling came from other Ukrainian regions as well, with five people were wounded in the Kharkiv region.
+Reports of overnight shelling came from other Ukrainian regions as well, with five people wounded in the northeastern Kharkiv region.
+According to an intelligence update Tuesday by the U.K. Defense Ministry, Russian forces appear to have made small advances in the Kharkiv sector for the first time in several weeks.

-Day after day, Russia is pounding the Donbas region of Ukraine with relentless artillery and air raids, making slow but steady progress to seize the industrial heartland of its neighbor.

 If Russia prevails in the battle of Donbas, it will mean that Ukraine loses not only land but perhaps the bulk of its most capable military forces, opening the way for Moscow to grab more territory and dictate its terms to Kyiv.

-A Russian failure could lay the grounds for a Ukrainian counteroffensive — and possibly lead to political upheaval for the Kremlin.
+A Russian failure, however, could lay the grounds for a Ukrainian counteroffensive — and possibly lead to political upheaval for the Kremlin.

+Pope Francis has blasted the “ferocity and cruelty” of Russian troops in Ukraine while praising the “heroism” and “courage” of Ukrainians defending their land.

+Francis made some of his most pointed comments about the war in a meeting with European editors of Jesuit journals last month, excerpts of which were published Tuesday in Italian dailies La Stampa and Avvenire.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine